gaps-closure/hal/daemon/README.md

 ## HAL Daemon
-This daemon directory contains the Hardware Abstraction Layer (HAL) Service.
+The daemon directory contains the Hardware Abstraction Layer (HAL) Service components.
 The HAL Service runs as a daemon
 (typically started by a systemd script at boot time).

-Based on its conifguration file HAL:
+Based on its conifguration file, the HAL daemon will:
-.
-Opens, configures and manages multiple types of interfaces (real or emualted).
+- Open, configure and manages multiple types of interfaces.
-.
-Routes packets between any pair or interfaces, based on the configured *halmap*.
+- Routes packets between interfaces, based on the configured *halmap*.
-.
-Translates the HAL tags (packet headers), based on the configured interface packet model.
+- Translates the HAL tags (in packet headers), based on the configured interface packet model.

 ## HAL Architecture
 HAL runs as one or more daemon on a host machine.
 Each daemon supports multiple applications and GAPS devices, through its interfaces.
 If there are multiple HAL instances on a node, each must use a unique set of interaces.